syedkhubaib-analyst/google-prompting-essentials/README.md

 # Google Prompting Essentials Specialization

-This repository summaries from the **Google Prompting Essentials Specialization**, completed via Coursera under the Google program.
+This repository summaries from the **Google Prompting Essentials** specialization, completed via Coursera under the Google program.
 The specialization explores the fundamentals of **Prompt Engineering**, a rapidly growing skillset intersecting AI, automation, and Analyst workflows.

 ---